Antineoplaston therapy

 What are antineoplastons?

 Antineoplastons are chemical compounds found naturally in blood and urine.
-The are made up of amino acids (the building blocks of proteins) and peptides (molecules made up of two or more amino acids).
+They are made up of amino acids (the building blocks of proteins) and peptides (molecules made up of two or more amino acids).
 It has been suggested that these compounds have anti-cancer properties.

-Why is this treatment controversial?
+Why is antineoplaston therapy controversial?

 - Most studies that have been published on this therapy, have been authored by Dr Burzynski or his colleagues at the Burzynski clinic and do not meet the criteria needed to qualify as scientific evidence.